fl0werpowers/odin-recipes/README.md

 - This project made me feel kind of passionate to the detriment of spending optimal time on it, so I opted for generating descriptions for the dishes using ChatGPT to cut on time.
 No HTML has been produced using it, just the descriptions.
 - I wanted to try out a workflow for image descriptions and content contributions, so as an extra I learned a bit about ``figure`` and ``figcaption`` tags that are used for images on all three recipe pages.
+- I feel like I am going to sing this course high praises because of how much it lets me do without any hand holding involved whatsoever.
+This feels like a genuinely awesome exercise, and I see my university HTML/CSS course as well as freeCodeCamp in terms of references here.
+Much more enjoyable than either of the two so far, and, unlike the former in my case, it actually uses tools relevant in the year of our lord 2023.

 ## License attribution